marcusyatim/Powershell_Zendesk/README.md

 # PowerShell_Zendesk

 This exercise will get you familiar working with Zendesk API in conjunction with PowerShell.
-It will also introduce PowerBI
+It will also introduce PowerBI.

 Zendesk is a customer service software that offers a ticketing system, among others, to help track, prioritise and solve customer support interaction.
 This exercise will focus on manipulating tickets.